-Bam Citadel the greatest castle of the world made by the mud-brick.
+Bam Citadel is the greatest castle in the world made of mud-brick.

 The great Bam citadel which is listed by UNESCO as part of the World Heritage Site is the largest adobe building in the world.
 It is located in Bam city, Kerman province.
 The origin of this huge citadel on the Silk Road dates back to the Achaemenid Empire (6th to 4th centuries BC) and even beyond.
 The outstanding period of the citadel was from the 7th to the 11th century, when it was at the crossroads of important trade routes and known for the production of silk and cotton garments.